 - Promote sustainable resource management to benefit local communities.

-- Build community support for protected areas and other conservation initiatives.
+- Build support for protected areas and other conservation initiatives.

-- Engage and train citizen scientists across northern Ontario.
+- Engage and train community scientists across northern Ontario.

-- Stimulate knowledge sharing through workshops, guided hikes, and local events.
+- Stimulate knowledge sharing through workshops, guided hikes and events.

 Ontario Nature supports Free Prior and Informed Consent from Indigenous peoples for projects that may affect the lands they own, occupy or otherwise use, as set forth by the United Nations Declaration on the Rights of Indigenous Peoples.